codeflaws/codeflaws/README.md

 # Codeflaws
 The Codeflaws benchmark is a collection of C programs with 4085 defects.
 Each defect are  where the dataset is crawled from [Codeforces](http://codeforces.com/)

-##Structure of each folder
+##Structure of each subject folder
-Each folder is named using the following convention:
+All the subject programs are in the benchmark directory.
+Each subject folder is named using the following convention:
 &lt;contestid&gt;-&lt;problem&gt;-bug-&lt;buggy-submisionid&gt;-&lt;accepted-submissionid&gt;
 Each folder contains:
 - Buggy submission with name &lt;contestid&gt;-&lt;problem&gt;-&lt;buggy-submisionid&gt;.c